PacificCommunity/seapodym-codebase/README.md

     [~]$ seapodym -h

   should display the usage instruction and running options.
+To compile the sub-model of species habitats type

+    [~]$ make -f Makefile.hab

-Now go in the *example-configs* directory to run the above habitat example.
+  The binary file *seapodym\_habitats* should be created.
+To test simulation run with this executable, go in the *example-configs/habitat* directory to run the above habitat example.

   A more comprehensive and a full model example, a pre-configured model of skipjack tuna, is also provided with the model code.
-To run this model, a forcing directory needs to be downloaded from the [data repository](https://osf.io/h8u93) on the OSF platform.
+To run this model, the corresponding forcing directory needs to be downloaded from the [data repository](https://osf.io/h8u93) on the OSF platform.

-  Unzip and place the forcing files into _~/seapodym/_ or another directory without modifying the folder structure.
+  Unzip and place the forcing files into a local directory without modifying the folder structure.

   Now open the skipjack\_F0.xml parfile in the preferred text editor and modify the ${SEAPODYM\_HOME} to the address with unzipped *data* folder.